codylane/mcollective-vagrant/README.md

 `vagrant up` or `vagrant provision`.
 You may choose to use this to help save you keystorkes.

-Here is an example usage of `build.sh'
+Here is an example usage of `build.sh`

 ```
 cat > ./build.sh << BUILDSH_EOF